1989 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 1989-S DCAM Nickel Value

-The 1989-S proof nickel represents San Francisco Mint’s exclusive collector production, using specially prepared dies and highly polished planchets.
+The 1989-S proof nickel represents the San Francisco Mint’s exclusive collector-focused production, struck using specially prepared dies and highly polished planchets.
+Unlike the Philadelphia and Denver issues, the San Francisco Mint produced only 3,220,194 of these coins — not for circulation, but for sale directly to collectors in annual proof sets.

 Market accessibility defines this issue’s collector appeal.
-Examples grading PR-69 Deep Cameo remain abundant and affordable, typically valued at $15 depending on market conditions.
-Even perfect PR-70 DCAM specimens, while scarcer, trade for modest premiums of $45, as has certified approximately 1,083 examples at this pinnacle grade level.
+PR-69 Deep Cameo examples remain abundant and affordable, typically valued at around $15.
+Even perfect PR-70 DCAM specimens — which are far scarcer — trade for only modest premiums around $45, as PCGS has certified approximately 1,083 examples at this pinnacle grade.
+Despite this availability, the 1989-S DCAM is a beautiful coin and an excellent entry point for collectors exploring U.S. proof coinage.

 1989-S DCAM Nickel Price/Grade Chart